jshttp/basic-auth/README.md

 Parse a basic auth authorization header string.
 This will return an object with `name` and `pass` properties, or `undefined` if the string is invalid.

+### auth.middleware(UnauthorizedError)

+Reads from env variable `BASIC_AUTH` in format user:pass to treat as valid then get credentials using `auth` and validates against set in env.
+In case of mismatch through error instance of ErrorClass

 ## Example

 Pass a node request or koa Context object to the module exported.
 If